Orthomyxoviridae: Horses

+Dogs

+Most animals infected with canine influenza A will show symptoms such as coughing, runny nose, fever, lethargy, eye discharge, and a reduced appetite lasting anywhere from 2–3 weeks.
+There are two different influenza A dog flu viruses: one is an H3N8 virus and the other is an H3N2 virus.
+The H3N8 strain has evolved from an equine influenza avian virus which has adapted to sustained transmission among dogs.
+The H3N2 strain is derived from an avian influenza which jumped to dogs in 2004 in either Korea or China.
+It is likely that the virus persists in both animal shelters and kennels, as well as in farms where dogs are raised for meat production.

+Bats

+The first bat flu virus, IAV(H17N10), was first discovered in 2009 in little yellow-shouldered bats (Sturnira lilium) in Guatemala.
+In 2012 a second bat influenza A virus IAV(H18N11) was discovered in flat-faced fruit-eating bats (Artibeus planirostris) from Peru.
+Bat influenza viruses have been found to be poorly adapted to non-bat species.

 Viability and disinfection

 Mammalian influenza viruses tend to be labile, but they can survive several hours in a host's mucus.
 Avian influenza virus can survive for 100 days in distilled water at room temperature and for 200 days at 17 °C. The avian virus is inactivated more quickly in manure but can survive for up to two weeks in feces on cages.
 Avian influenza viruses can survive indefinitely when frozen.
 Influenza viruses are susceptible to bleach, 70% ethanol, aldehydes, oxidizing agents and quaternary ammonium compounds.
 They are inactivated by heat at 133 °F for minimum of 60 minutes, as well as by low pH <2.